Alice Aycock: Collections and exhibitions

 Aycock’s public sculptures are seen throughout the United States, including a permanent suspended work completed in 2012 at the Dulles International Airport, her Star Sifter project for Terminal 1 at John F. Kennedy International Airport, a piece at the San Francisco Public Library, an outdoor piece at the Western Washington University Public Sculpture Collection, and a large-scale sculptural roof installation for the East 60th Street Pavilion at Andrew Haswell Green Park in New York City.
 Other notable works include a GSA commission for the Fallon Building in Baltimore; an outdoor piece entitled Strange Attractor at the Kansas City International Airport; Ghost Ballet for the East Bank Machineworks in Nashville, Tennessee; and a floating sculpture for Broward County, Florida.
 From March to July 2014, Aycock's series of seven sculptures entitled Park Avenue Paper Chase were installed on the Park Avenue Malls in New York City.
+In 2020, Aycock's sculpture Hoop-La (2014) from the Turbulence Series, was installed in the Princess Estelle Sculpture Park on Royal Djurgården in Stockholm, Sweden.